NgspiceTclBridge - drive ngspice (shared library) from TclTop, Main, Index

 $sim destroy

-If you want to continue work with current simulator instance, you need to clear internal vector/messages storage with next commands (otherwise data will be appended to data from previous simulation):
+If you want to continue work with current simulator instance, you need to clear internal messages storage with next commands: